Skip to main content

 • story

-• “The story is conveyed in well-voiced orders, and we also get messages from the grandmaster during the multi-part mission, who follows us and updates the tasks.”
+• “The story is conveyed in well-voiced orders and we also get messages from the grandmaster again and again during the multi-part mission, who follows us and our mission progress and updates the tasks.”

-• “The story makes little sense towards that last third and the ending fight/cinematic was really lazy.”
+• “The story makes little sense towards the last third and the ending fight/cinematic was really lazy.”

 • gameplay